Manuel Ferriol

-Manuel Ferriol Martínez (born 13 August 1998) is a Spanish footballer who plays as a midfielder.
+Manuel Ferriol Martínez (born 13 August 1998) is a Spanish footballer who plays as a midfielder who plays for UMF Tindastóll in the 3. deild karla.

 Career

 Youth, College & Amateur

 Ferriol played as part of the Levante academy from 2010 to 2016, before moving to the United States to play college soccer at James Madison University in Harrisonburg, Virginia.
 At James Madison, Ferriol made 64 appearances, scoring 32 goals and tallying 11 assists.
 In his senior year with the Dukes, Ferriol won accolades such as CAA Player of the Year, All-CAA First Team, ECAC Offensive Player of the Year, USC All-Atlantic Region First Team As a junior he was named USC All-Atlantic Region First Team, Most Outstanding Player of the CAA Tournament and was All-CAA Second Team.
 In his sophomore year he was All-CAA First Team.

 In his senior college year, Ferriol also played with USL League Two side Long Island Rough Riders, scoring 5 goals and tallying 4 assists in 12 games for them.